COCI '06 Contest 3 #6 Lista

 The list after another move, B 3 5.

-Mirko played with his new toy for hours, writing down each move on a piece of paper so that he can reconstruct the list's initial state (nodes 1 through N in order from left to right).
+Mirko played with his new toy for hours, writing down each move on a piece of paper so that he can reconstruct the list's initial state (nodes through

 When he decided to reconstruct the list, Mirko was astonished to find that there is no easy way to invert the moves and restore the list's initial state.
-Mirko cannot know where node X was prior to each move, only where it ended up.
+Mirko cannot know where node was prior to each move, only where it ended up.

 Seeing how Mirko is still recovering from the shock, write a program that finds a minimal sequence of moves that restored the list's initial state from Mirko's logs.